top of page

 Overview

-The focus of PSAs work in the schools sector is primarily focused on building school management and governance practices which will support improved learner outcomes in both primary and secondary schools.
-We will generally work alongside service providers who focus on teacher development and specifically on subject matter excellence.
+TThe focus of PSAs work in the school sector is focused primarily on building school management and governance practices which will support improved learner outcomes in both primary and secondary schools.
+We generally work alongside service providers who focus on teacher development and specifically literacy and mathematics.

-Our work therefore involves the following role players:
+Our work generally involves the following role players:

 • School Principals